serialc/digilego_project_site_hugo/digilego/content/en/news/qrcodes/index.md

 #### WiFi registration

-Like the email example above, WiFi registration requires data contain a specific prefix.
+Like the email example above, WiFi registration requires that the data contain a specific prefix.
 The start of a WiFi configuration message must contain "WIFI:".
 What follows is more systematic than for the email QR code, containing key and value pairs.

 * Each key and value are separated by a ':' (colon)
 * Each key:value pair is separated by a ';' (semi-colon)